garrandall/popular-music-data/tracks/let-s-stay-together-al-green.md

-Let me say that since, baby, since we've been together Ooh, loving you forever is what I need
+Let me say that since, baby, since we've been together Oh loving you forever is what I need
 Let me be the one you come running to
 I'll never be untrue

-Ooh, baby, let's, let's stay together
+Oh baby, let's, let's stay together
 Lovin' you whether
 Whether times are good or bad, happy or sad
-Ooh, yeah
+Oh yeah
 Whether times are good or bad, happy or sad